Bamboo Veneer Uses & Storage Gardeners' Corner Kids' Garden Sustainable Garden Contact Us

 2. Humidity and temperature controls that are capable of maintaining a constant 40 to 60% relative humidity and 65 to 75°F should be installed.

-3. Extremes of heat and cold should be avoided.
+3. Extreme heat or coldness should be avoided.

-4. Veneer stored in an uncontrolled environment should be brought into the fabrication area 24 to48 hours prior to being processed.
-Evenly distributed weighting of the stack will help the veneer acclimate uniformly.
+4. Veneer stored in an uncontrolled environment should be brought into the fabrication area 24 to 48 hours prior to being processed.
+Evenly distributed weight of the stack will help the veneer acclimate uniformly.

 5. All exposed veneer surfaces should be sealed.